Acceptable and Alternative Solutions

 - Replacing windows – ‘like-for-like’ does not require a Building Consent.
 See Schedule 1

-For all amendments, it is important that these changes are approved in writing by the owner and the designer before submitting the altered plans to Council and before any changes are made to the building.
-You need to check with your local Council as to whether or not Council approval is needed for these changes.
+For all design changes, it is important that these changes are approved in writing by the owner and the designer before submitting the altered plans to Council and before any changes are made to the building.
+You need to check with your local Council as to whether or not Council approval is needed for these changes (section 45(4) and section 45A Building Act 2004).
 This depends on whether the change is minor or major:

 - If the change is considered MINOR all that may be required is a handwritten and signed letter saying what you plan to do and a copy of the plans or specifications with these changes written/drawn on them.
 If the changes involve restricted building work you will also need to supply a Certificate of Design Work from the designer.
 See also MBIE definition of restricted building work.